carlosrudriguez/Founded/readme.txt

+Founded is a personal project, a Wordpress theme made with the Reverie framework.
+Author: Carlos Humberto Rodríguez Arias

+### About Reverie

 Reverie is a versatile HTML5 responsive WordPress framework based on ZURB's Foundation, brought you by Zhen Huang from ThemeFortress.
 If you have any questions or suggestions, please visit the support forum.

 ThemeFortress: